-FBI investigates ‘potential criminal act’ on American Airlines flight from Charlotte
+‘Potential criminal act’ on flight from Charlotte involved a minor, authorities say

-The FBI responded to a “potential criminal act” on a flight from Charlotte that landed in Boston Saturday morning, according to Channel 9′s partners at Boston 25 News.
+The FBI is investigating a “potential criminal act” on a flight from Charlotte that landed in Boston Saturday morning, according to our partners at Boston 25 News.

+A trooper with the Massachusetts State Police Troop F, which is based out of Logan International Airport, said the incident involved a juvenile, a phone and a flight attendant.
+Details Channel 9′s Hannah Goetz received from a passenger also paint a similar picture.

 READ MORE: AA flight loops back to Charlotte for possible maintenance issue

-“We take this matter very seriously and are fully cooperating with law enforcement in their investigation, as safety and security are our highest priorities,” an American Airlines spokesperson told Boston 25.

-Channel 9 has reached out to the FBI and American Airlines to learn more.
+ALSO READ: Smoke in cockpit of a plane headed to Charlotte puts crew in hospital

+The passenger told Boston 25 that police boarded the flight when it landed.

+A Massachusetts State Police spokesperson said because the alleged incident happened mid-flight, it falls under federal jurisdiction.
 The FBI confirmed it responded but couldn’t provide anymore information.

 “FBI Boston responded along with the Massachusetts State Police.
 We have no additional information to provide at this time,” a statement from the agency reads.